-- i.
-Accessory parking lots of up to 15 parking spaces not located on a primary street are permitted. off-street parking areas must be effectively screened from public streets and adjacent properties. screening must consist of a solid masonry wall or combination masonry wall and metal grille fence, not less than three feet in height. - ii.
-Parking garages located in the C-5 District must include active ground-floor uses, whether residential or non-residential uses, along a minimum of 50% of the ground floor when adjacent to a street (other than an alley).
-On primary streets,70% of a ground-floor facade must be faced with active ground-floor uses, whether residential or non-residential. - iii.
-New curb cuts are prohibited on primary streets.

-iv.
-Along Pratt Street:

-- parking garages as principal uses are prohibited; - vehicle entries to parking garages are prohibited; and - no exposure to garage decking is permitted. - all parking garages must be faced with active ground-floor uses, whether residential or non-residential.

-- f) Special building heights. - i.
-Structures fronting on Howard Street within the C-5-HS Subdistrict and along Howard Street from Clay to Baltimore Streets in the C-5-DC Subdistrict must be setback at least 25 feet from the property line at a point above grade that is no more than the average height of the buildings fronting on the subject blockface. - ii.
-Structures fronting on Redwood Street within the C-5-TO Subdistrict must be set back at least 25 feet from the property line beginning at 125 feet above grade. - iii.
-Along pratt street, refer to the Pratt Street Design Guidelines (Appendix A) - g) View protection. - i.
-Skyways and street bridges are prohibited in the C-5 District, except for hospital uses. - For hospital uses, skyways and street bridges require conditional use approval.
+- F. Parking and access. - a) Accessory parking lots of up to 15 parking spaces not located on a primary street are permitted.
+Off-street parking areas must be effectively screened from public streets and adjacent properties.
+Screening must consist of a solid masonry wall or combination masonry wall and metal grille fence, not less than three feet in height. - b) Parking garages located in the C-5 District must include active ground-floor uses, whether residential or non-residential uses, along a minimum of 50% of the ground floor when adjacent to a street (other than an alley).
+On primary streets, 70% of a ground-floor facade must be faced with active ground-floor uses, whether residential or non-residential. - c) New curb cuts are prohibited on primary streets. - d) Along Pratt Street: - i.
+Parking garages as principal uses are prohibited; - ii.
+Vehicle entries to parking garages are prohibited; - iii.
+No exposure to garage decking is permitted; and - iv.
+All parking garages must be faced with active ground-floor uses, whether residential or non-residential. - G. Special building heights. - a) Structures fronting on Howard Street within the C-5-HS subdistrict and along Howard Street from Clay to Baltimore Streets in the C-5-DC subdistrict must be setback at least 25 feet from the property line at a point above grade that is no more than the average height of the buildings fronting on the subject blockface. - b) Structures fronting on Redwood Street within the C-5-TO subdistrict must be set back at least 25 feet from the property line beginning at 125 feet above grade. - c) Along Pratt street, refer to the Pratt Street Design Guidelines - H. View protection. - a) Skyways and street bridges are prohibited in the C-5 District, except for hospital uses.